MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ...
  ```

  If that does not resolve the issue, the boundary conditions or ports are next to be investigated.
-In the current case, PML boundary conditions were set up too close to the simulated geometry (they appear to eat into the volume, using existing grid units).
-Additionally, PML count of 1 is not appropriate, 4 works.
-Multiple cell thickness is preferred (e.g. 8).

-# Solution and Visualization
+# Computation and Visualization

 * Now is a good time to click ``Save Current Settings``, which produces an .ini file in the project folder.
 * Note under ``Postprocessing`` there is a ``Write ABORT simulation File`` button, which creates a file named "ABORT" in the ``tmp/`` subdirectory of the project folder to cause OpenEMS to exit when it is being run from Octave, which will come in handy later.